Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/Introduction.md

 1. **High-Level Rendering System**

 Our high-level rendering system is inspired by the idea of frame graphs (or some call it render graphs).
-High-level renderer user declares what passes need to be done and it implicitly defines dependencies between those passes by declaring resources and connecting inputs and outputs via handles or names(strings).
+High-level renderer user declares what passes need to be done and it implicitly defines dependencies between those passes by declaring resources and connecting inputs and outputs via strings or handles.

-It the gives us the oportunity to compile this graph before executing it, compiling it allows 1. aliasing transient memories (render targets) 2.
+It the gives us the opportunity to compile this graph before executing it.

+Compiling it allows 1. aliasing transient memories (render targets) 2.
 Possibility of Async Compute 3.
 Optimizing away outputs that don't take part in the final results.

 - [Tiago Rodrigues, Advanced Graphics Tech: Moving to DirectX 12: Lessons Learned, GDC 2017](https://www.gdcvault.com/play/1024656/Advanced-Graphics-Tech-Moving-to)